Cross Training

 Application: Develop deep appreciation for God’s love for you by thinking more about how He would love a sinner like you and I. Take time now to thank Him for His love

-by Rev. Paul J. Bucknell
+Relational Discipleship: Cross Training by Paul J. Bucknell